IndianDrake/CodeHS-Plus/README.md

  - Auto Typer for solutions

 # Feedback, Suggestions, Support
-Discord will be the best way to contact me.
+Discord will be the best way to contact me. <br>
 Guild: https://discord.gg/gNTmBrdyAv